What Is Conscious Capitalism?

 4. Conscious Culture

-Conscious capitalism organizations thrive when there is intention around building a work culture.
-The values, principles and practices of these organizations uplift the business and values the stakeholders.
+Conscious capitalism organizations thrive when there is intention around building a positive work culture.
+The values, principles and practices of these organizations uplift the business and benefit the stakeholders.
 Every person involved with a conscious company is tied together through the purpose and goals of the organization.

 What Are the Benefits of Conscious Capitalism?

 There are some major benefits to practicing conscious capitalism.
 Leaders who commit their passion to their purpose find that employees are more satisfied in their jobs.
 Employees who believe that the company is motivated by more than just money are more likely to commit to the mission.
-They then become strong voices for the brand.
-In addition, employees who are more engaged are more creative.
-They are able to innovate more often and help business grow.3
+They then become strong voices for the brand.4

-In addition, the advantages of practicing conscious capitalism may include:
+In addition, the advantages of conscious capitalism companies may include:4

 • Better relationships between customers and employees